-Go back in time just three years to 2009 and imagine you’re floating high above the Japanese archipelago on a crystal clear night.
+Go back in time to 2009 and imagine you’re floating high above the Japanese archipelago on a crystal clear night.
 Far below, Japan’s electricity supply takes the appearance of billions of fireflies glowing yellow as they swarm across the transmission grid.

 Look closer and you’ll see 1,727 small balls of light: hydroelectric plants, perched on just about every sizeable river throughout the country.
 Another 2,791 medium-sized balls of light are the thermal power plants, blazing with coal, liquid natural gas, and oil imported from around the world.
 Especially prominent are the 17 whopping fireballs: clusters of nuclear power stations arrayed from Hokkaido to Kyushu that include the nation’s 54 commercial nuclear reactors.
 From each of these brilliant centers of generation, long glowing arms reach out toward cities and towns, sometimes extending hundreds of kilometers, branching and twining in smaller and smaller veins that eventually reach millions of houses and commercial buildings.
 This is the main electricity grid, which is divided into ten regions, each controlled by a monopolistic utility.